 Wake-on-LAN can also work worldwide (over WAN Internet), in case your PC 10,000 km away gets turned off accidentally.
 To turn on a target PC from anywhere in the world, first you need to setup the target PC and router port forwarding (or have a VPN to the target subnet).

-For simplicity/clarity we assume the following arbitrary parameters, which will be unique for your target PC:
+For simplicity/clarity we assume the following arbitrary parameters, which will be unique for your target Linux PC:

 apt install wakeonlan

 using the MAC address of the target PC of course.

 If PC didn’t turn on, ensure BIOS/UEFI settings have Wake On Lan enabled.
 Try a discrete Intel Ethernet NIC, some motherboard NICs don’t work for Wake-on-LAN

 setup worldwide Wake-on-LAN

 To wake-on-LAN from anywhere in the world, using example parameters at top and after doing the procedure above, further do:

 - Router: port forward 10009 to 192.168.1.100 port 9